Quid2/top/README.md

 Because what we have just done, by the simple act of defining some type of information and sending out an item of that type, is to create a big fat global channel where jokes of all kinds can now flow.

-And that's precisely how top, the type oriented protocol works.
+And that's precisely how Top, the type oriented protocol works.

 ### Top (Type Oriented Protocol)